 Quality Inspector: Job Description, Duties and Requirements

-Quality inspectors are responsible for assuring that manufactured items are made and assembled correctly, and to government standards, safety regulations and customer satisfaction.
-Education and training for this position varies based on the specific industry and job responsibilities.
+Quality inspectors are responsible for assuring that manufactured items are made and assembled correctly.
+They also make sure that the products meet government standards and safety regulations.
+Education and training for this position vary based on the specific industry and job responsibilities.
+Many employers require only a high school diploma or equivalent.

 Job Description and Duties